What is Clinical Social Work Practice?

 "Sometimes there’s a tendency to want to narrowly define clinical social work practice to be outpatient mental health services.
 I think that’s an important part of the work, but only one of many possibilities.
 The way I define clinical social work practice is, it’s not the setting that you’re in, it’s the lens that you’re bringing to your setting"

-Video 3: Settings in which clinical social work is practiced.
+- YouTube» Settings in which clinical social work is practiced

-Video 5: Knowledge, values, and skills needed by a clinical social worker.
+- YouTube» Knowledge, values & skills needed by a clinical social worker

 "Clinical social work is grounded in the foundation of generalist social work practice.
 We’re always thinking about and considering social context and practicing from a strengths-based perspective.
 [Social workers have] a strong belief that people benefit from having their strengths and resiliency identified versus looking only at deficits or pathologies.
 This is one way in which clinical social work is a little bit different [from other mental health professions].
 Even though we have to be well-aware of diagnostics, be able to do assessments, and understand the bio-psycho-social-spiritual dimensions of the individuals we’re working with, that’s just one component.
 We don’t see the diagnosis or their pathology as the totality of their being; rather, it just gives us information about their level of functioning and the types of support they need.
 Clinical social work tries to differentiate between social problems and individual pathologies."